 Steps of Divorce in the Greater Tulsa Area

-When you call our office (918-591-2566), be prepared to provide a short summary of your situation.
-If it sounds like you will need an attorney, we will schedule an initial interview.
-In some cases, a client may not need an attorney, and we will advise you if this fits your situation.
+For starters, when you are ready to speak to a lawyer, you can call Bulldog Divorce (918-591-2566).
+Secondly, when you call the office, you should be prepared to provide a short summary of your situation.
+If it sounds like you will need a lawyer, the office staff will schedule an initial consultation.
+In some cases, you may not need a lawyer, and you will be advised if this fits your situation.

 The Initial Interview

 The initial interview will last approximately 30-60 minutes.
-At the initial interview, we will discuss the facts of your case in detail.
+During the initial interview, you will discuss the facts of your case in detail.
 You will not need to bring any documentation to this initial interview.

-We will discuss your options and both short-term and long-term strategies.
-In addition, you will receive our Divorce Intake Sheet, a thorough questionnaire pertaining to your situation.
-You will take the Intake Sheet home, complete it, and return it to our office.
+During the initial interview you will discuss your options and both short-term and long-term strategies.
+Additionally, you will receive a Divorce Intake Sheet which is a thorough questionnaire pertaining to your situation.
+You will complete the Intake Sheet and return it to the office.

-Once we receive your completed Divorce Intake Sheet, we will draft your initial paperwork and file it at the Courthouse.
+Subsequently, once the office receives your completed Divorce Intake Sheet, your initial paperwork will be drafted and files at the Courthouse.
 The divorce process will then be underway.

-Before work begins on your divorce, you will be required to pay a retainer.
+You will be required to pay a retainer.
 The amount of the retainer will vary depending on which Tulsa Divorce Lawyers you speak with.
 The amount of the retainer will also be based on the expected complexity of your case.
 Retainers can be paid with checks, cash, money orders, cashier’s check, or credit card.
-Payment arrangements will be discussed prior to the initial interview.
+You and the lawyer will discuss payment arrangements prior to the initial interview.

 If the case is less complex than expected, you will receive a refund for the unused amount.
-If the case is more complex than expected, you will be asked to pay an additional retainer.
+If the case is more complex than expected, you will be asked to pay a higher retainer.

-In addition to paying the attorney retainer, you will be responsible for payment of the various court filing fees, mediation fees, and service of process fees.
+In addition to paying the retainer, you will be responsible for payment of court filing fees, mediation fees, and service of process fees.

 Make Your Spouse Pay?

 Want to make your spouse pay?
-There are two ways to accomplish this: Attorney Fees and Spousal Support.
+There are two ways to accomplish this: Lawyer Fees and Spousal Support.

-The official rule on Attorney Fees can be found at § 110 of the Oklahoma Divorce Statutes.
+The official rule on Lawyer Fees can be found at § 110 of the Oklahoma Divorce Statutes.
 According to that statue:

 Upon granting a Divorce, the presiding judge may require either party to pay such reasonable expenses of the other as may be just and proper under the circumstances.